 The program is based on Digital Identity, developed by Abhay Adhikari (PhD), an education concept with seminars and workshops that have been delivered to a variety of audience in nine countries, from creative entrepreneurs in Moscow to multinational companies managers in Berlin.
 The program has in Sweden been adapted and further developed for the museum sector.

 The one-year development program is implemented in four phases, which includes training in digital tools, creating social media campaigns with a special focus on storytelling, building a network of physical and virtual activities, and to create sustainable strategies and methods.

 Abhay Adhikari (PhD) is currently based in the UK where he is working with government, media and cultural organizations to develop change and advocacy programs.
 This includes Telegraph Media Group, Channel 4 Television and Leeds City Council.
 Abhay has a research background in biofeedback Gaming.

 Kajsa Hartig (MA)

-Kajsa Hartig is a Senior Advisor and Digital Strategist at the Department of Digital Interactionepartment, The Nordic Museum/Nordiska museet.
+Kajsa Hartig is Head of Collections and Cultural Environments at Västernorrlands Museum, and formerly Senior Advisor and Digital Strategist at the Department of Digital Interaction, The Nordic Museum/Nordiska museet.
+She is currently project manager of the international research project Collecting Social Photo, aiming at developing new methods for collecting social media photography.
 She is also chair of IdeK.
 Kajsa has more than 20 years experience of digital development in museums and archives.
 She is regularly presenting at national and international conferences, and provides through IdeK training for the Swedish cultural sector.